49ers will compete on Thursday and Friday at Drake Stadium

-Loebl also excelled in the classroom, earning both Mountain Pacific Sports Federation and Big West all-academic honors in 2003.
-In addition, he was selected as Long Beach State's BWC Male Scholar-Athlete of the Year in 2004 and was a two-time U.S. Track Coaches Association Academic All-American.
+Loebl also excelled in the classroom, earning both MPSF and Big West all-academic honors in 2003.
+In addition, he was named Long Beach State's BWC Male Scholar-Athlete of the Year in 2004 and was a two-time USTFCCCA All-Academic selection.

-Loebl and his wife, Melissa, reside in Long Beach with their three-year old son, Kaian, and their newborn daughter, Kalea.
+Loebl and his wife, Melissa, reside in Long Beach with their son, Kaian, and daughter, Kalea.

 6/7/2018 - Track & Field

 Women’s 4x100m Breaks School Record Once More At NCAA Championship